cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 ### Deliverables
-The [SÍM guidelines](https://docs.google.com/document/d/1O_yhAnMVft6AJNoRjOFFRwnZKN8YmEE6GNM_8w1tq14/edit) define the following deliverable types:
+The [SÍM guidelines](https://docs.google.com/document/d/1O_yhAnMVft6AJNoRjOFFRwnZKN8YmEE6GNM_8w1tq14/edit) define the deliverable types APP, MOD, ADD-ON, WEB and RES.
-- APP: stand-alone application
-- MOD: a module which can be embedded into other applications
-- ADD-ON: a plugin to a larger framework
-- WEB: website with UI and/or API
-- RES: language resource

 These types are quite abstract and LVL does not deliver all of them.
 Due to this we further break down these deliverables to offer more concrete guidelines: